zhu-yj/ABNODE/README.md

 - **RGBlimp_dynamics_XXX.py**: The dynamics model used in XXX models.

 #### `utils/`
-Utility functions and helper scripts to assist with model development:
+Utility functions and scripts to assist with model development:
-- **parameters.py**: Manages physical parameters for the blimp models.
+- **parameters.py**: Manages physical parameters for the RGBlimp model.
 - **skew.py**: Implements the skew matrix calculation used in different models.
 - **solvers.py**: Implements numerical solvers for integrating ODEs.